 In Vermont, Licensed Alcohol and Drug Counselors (LADC) are required to obtain licensure for their level of education and experience.
-Before receiving their licenses to practice, each counselor has to complete several requirements, such as attaining their master’s degree at minimum.
+Before receiving their drug abuse counselor licenses to practice, each drug abuse counselor has to complete several requirements, such as attaining their master’s degree at minimum.

-Once they have received their licenses, LADCs have to complete several activities apart from their daily work, so they can renew their licenses before they expire.
+Once they have received their licenses, the drug abuse counselor will have to complete several activities apart from their daily work, so they can renew their drug abuse counselor licenses before they expire.
 These activities include undergoing a specific number of clinical supervision hours; participating in and completing continuing education hours.
 Without these two requirements, you won’t be allowed to renew your license as a LADC.

-If you are applying for your first license to practice as a counselor, you’re also required to submit documentation of your education along with your license application.
-Before you receive your license, you’re also required to sit for a mandatory licensing exam—hang onto your textbooks, because you will be reviewing them before your exam.
+If you are applying for your first license to practice as a drug abuse counselor, you’re also required to submit documentation of your education along with your license application.
+Before you receive your alcohol and drug counselor license, you’re also required to sit for a mandatory licensing exam—hang onto your textbooks, because you will be reviewing them before your exam.

 Vermont Licensing & Certifications for Associates & Independent Counselors

-Before you begin work as a LADC in a substance abuse treatment facility, you’ll be required to show proof that you have earned your master’s degree in a field that supports substance abuse treatment.
-This can include psychology, social work or marriage and family counseling.
+Before you begin work as a licensed alcohol and drug counselor LADC in a substance abuse and alcohol and drug abuse treatment facility, you’ll be required to show proof that you have earned your master’s degree in a field that supports substance abuse treatment.
+This can include psychology, alcohol and drug abuse treatment, social work, or marriage and family counseling.

 The Vermont Certification Board administers the IC&RC exam, which, if you pass it, allows you to be certified in Vermont.

-LADCs are also required to undergo 3,000 hours per year of clinical supervision.
+LADCs are also must complete 3,000 hours per year of clinical supervision.
 Your clinical supervisor should observe you providing direct services to your clients for your supervision to be allowed by the state.
 LADCs who have been grandfathered in must provide documentation of 6,000 clinically supervised direct service hours.
 For both categories of LADC, the documentation must be signed by your clinical supervisor

 Hold an IC&RC certification from either a U.S. or Canadian jurisdiction; possess an ADC certification under the same rules or meet every eligibility requirement for the ADC certification, other than the supervised clinical practice rule.
-You should have completed 2,000 hours of post-degree clinically supervised practice under established standards in Part 5.
+You must complete 2,000 hours of post-degree clinically supervised practice under established standards in Part 5.
 Pass the IC&RC Advanced Alcohol and Drug Counselor (AADC) exam or a similar exam of equal or superior rigor and relevance that is acceptable to the Director.

 You may hold a cross-licensure or endorsement from another jurisdiction or field, including an equivalent foreign license in good standing; an acceptably similar foreign license or another professional counseling credential (independent clinical social worker, marriage and family therapist, psychologist, clinical mental health counselor who has been licensed in good standing in Vermont or a foreign jurisdiction acceptable to the Director.